-- Temporary river crossings will be constructed to accommodate site traffic over the Tsitsa River. - All temporary river crossings will be constructed by placing 1 m diameter pipes next to each other, the number of pipes that will be placed end to end will be determined by the width of the river crossing needed. - Rocks, gabions or Reno mattresses will be placed along the intake and outlet of pipe culverts to reduce scouring of the river banks.
-This will be done in such a way as to limit the change of flow in the river. - No river crossings are foreseen outside the construction area, however if this is required the Engineer and the ECO will be consulted and the method statement will be revised in accordance to address rehabilitation issues.
+- Temporary river crossings will be constructed to accommodate site traffic over the Tsitsa River. - All temporary river crossings will be constructed by placing 1 m diameter pipes next to each other, the number of pipes that will be placed end to end will be determined by the width of the river crossing needed. - Rocks, gabions or Reno mattresses will be placed along the intake and outlet of pipe culverts to reduce scouring of the river banks. - No river crossings are foreseen outside the construction area, however if this is required the Engineer and the ECO will be consulted and the method statement will be revised in accordance to address rehabilitation issues.